nilcons/emacs-research/parse-speed-byte-compile/README.md

 Interestingly, the emacs-db package was also right to byte-compile for paranoia.
 That provided them a workaround for the performance loss of coding detection.

-Of course, the correct way is to be aware of this and do what `recentf` is doing: do not byte-compile, but specify fixed utf-8 coding at the top of the saved data file.
+Of course, the correct way is to be aware of this and do what `recentf` is doing: do not byte-compile, but specify fixed utf-8 coding at the top of the saved data file (using the `;;; -*- coding: utf-8 -*-` syntax).

 Some built-in helpers and documentation would go a long way to make sure that all package authors are aware of this situation.